-We at KoHub on the island of Koh Lanta, Thailand have always been a sustainable and eco-friendly coworking space.
-Already using its own organic farming to produce food for its kitchens, the vision is to be totally off-grid by 2020.
+We at KoHub on the island of Koh Lanta, Thailand, have always been a sustainable and eco-friendly coworking space.
+Already using the Hub’s own organic farming to produce food for the kitchens, the vision is to be entirely off-grid by

 Our biggest project this year is the new garden.
 It also serves as a central piece in our sustainability strategy.
 We’ve landscaped the garden with the aim of making it both functional and recreational.

 As you know, it’s important for your mental wellbeing to take a step away from the screen and let your brain rest, without thinking about your to-do list, or your client.